GHRS Mission, Vision, Values & Philosophy

 Section 15: Conflict of Interest.
 Each Director shall disclose to the Board of Directors any duality of interest or possible conflict of interest whenever the duality or conflict pertains to any matter being considered by the Board or in the operations of the Organization.

 Section 17: Resignation or Removal of Chapter Manager.
 In the event that no Chapter Managers remain on the Board due to resignation or removal, the Board will make every reasonable effort to find a suitable replacement.
 The outgoing Chapter Manager(s) will work with the Board and the National HRS to ensure that if they resign, that a replacement will be available.
-If the CM is unable, unwilling or in conflict with the Board about performing their duties, the Board can remove the CM with a 75% majority vote and work to find a replacement that will meet HRS requirements.
+If the CM is unable, unwilling or in conflict with the Board about performing their duties, the Board can remove the CM with a vote of more than seventy-five percent (75%) of the Board Directors and work to find a replacement that will meet HRS requirements.

 ARTICLE V - OFFICERS